queenofcorgis/queenofcorgis/README.md

 - 👋 Hi, I’m @queenofcorgis and I wrote this text that you're reading
 ![Joshua Tree and other desert flora at sunset](https://user-images.githubusercontent.com/92824518/145449253-947a7620-c23c-4c02-afe6-8edb5bf20b28.JPG)
 - 👀 I’m interested in ... plants, Jeopardy, my next great read, and being outside
-- 🌱 I’m currently learning ...KQL!
+- 🌱 I’m currently learning ...KQL and all about authentication!
 - 💞️ I’m looking to collaborate on ...diverse open source projects & fostering community in a digital space
 - 📫 How to reach me ... you can find me in the [GitHub Community](https://github.community/)